Man fatally stabbed on Ashley Street

-A man was fatally stabbed Saturday morning on Ashley Street in the Broadway-Bailey neighborhood of Buffalo, police said.
+A man was fatally stabbed Saturday morning in the 200 block of Ashley Street in the Broadway-Bailey neighborhood, Buffalo Police spokesman Michael J. DeGeorge reported.

+The victim, whose name has not been released, was stabbed in the stomach shortly after 9:30 a.m. during a dispute involving several people, DeGeorge said.

 Support Local Journalism